Super Bowl 55: History Of The Game At Raymond James Stadium

 (CBS Local)- After last year’s Super Bowl in Miami, Super Bowl LV is heading about four hours northwest to Tampa and the home of the Buccaneers, Raymond James Stadium.
 It’s the third time that the NFL’s biggest game has been played at the stadium perhaps best known for the massive pirate ship in the north end zone.
-Ahead of the big day on February 7, let’s take a look back at the two previous games held at the stadium and the best moments from those matchups.
+Ahead of the big day on February 7, when the Tampa Bay Buccaneers will face the Kansas City Chiefs let’s take a look back at the two previous games held at the stadium and the best moments from those matchups.

 Super Bowl XXXV- Baltimore Ravens 34 New York Giants 7